FamilySearch/pewpew/README.md

 Bug fixes:
 - Fix issue where endpoints without a `peak_load` would run infintely if targeted in a try run.
 - Enforce that an endpoint without a `peak_load` must have at least one provides with `send: block`.
-- Fix issue where "recoverable" errors (like an invalid url), were not being logged during a try run.
+- Fix issue where warnings (like an invalid url), were not being logged during a try run.
 - Fix hang up that would happen with `on_demand` if the "demander" executed before the `on_demand` endpoint.
 - Fix hang up that could happen when a large amount of data was logged.
-- Fix issue where requests would be double counted in the stats if there was a "recoverable" error.
+- Fix issue where requests would be double counted in the stats if there was a warning level error.

 Changes:
 - Add `no_auto_returns` endpoint option.